marieef/NorMed_neg/README.md

         "focus_relations": []
     }

-We render the description of the JSON format provided in the [NoReC_neg repo](https://github.com/ltgoslo/norec_neg/tree/main#json-format):
+The following description of the JSON format is provided in the [NoReC_neg repo](https://github.com/ltgoslo/norec_neg/tree/main#json-format):

 "Each sentence has a dictionary with the following keys and values: